 - Women comprise 18% of hospital CEOs, and just 3% of healthcare CEOs overall—even though 4 out of 5 healthcare workers are women.

-Sponsors and mentors for women are limited.
+- Sponsors and mentors for women are limited and difficult to find.
 Whether you’re just starting your career or have, against the odds, gained a leadership role, it’s hard to find someone in your field who can help you navigate challenges unique to women.
 Black, Latina, Native American, and Pacific Islander women are underrepresenting in medicine (URiM) beginning in medical school; this often puts additional service work strain on URiM women of color who advance up the ladder.

 We are changing the culture that has entrenched this system in the first place.
 We believe the numbers are critical: When the numbers of women in senior ranks in our academic medical and scientific environments reach a tipping point, the science indicates that the environment that has held women back, or pushed us out of academic science and medicine entirely, will begin to change.
 And the women who follow us will be part of an academic environment where they can thrive and realize their goals.